|

 meaning "strong-man," however in the 17th

-century the first element of this form of the name
+century the first element of this name

 became associated with German Erde